worktheclock/replit.github.io/tutorials/11-using-the-replit-database.md

 If you've followed along, you'll have your own version of the repl to extend.
 Otherwise start from ours below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-11-phonebook?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-11-phonebook?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next

 You've learned how basic databases work.
 Databases are a complicated topic on their own and it can take years or decades to master the more advanced aspects of them, but they can also do more than the simple operations that we've covered here.
-Spend some time reading about [PostgreSQL](https://www.postgresql.org/) and [relational databases](https://en.wikipedia.org/wiki/Relational_database) in general, or other [key-value stores](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) like the Repl.it database.
+Spend some time reading about [PostgreSQL](https://www.postgresql.org/) and [relational databases](https://en.wikipedia.org/wiki/Relational_database) in general, or other [key-value stores](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) like the Replit database.

 Even without further research, the basic Create, Read, Update, and Delete (CRUD) operations that we covered here will get you far and you can build nearly any app you can imagine with just these.